|

 Eye" device installed that would include,

-among any other abilities it granted, contain
+among any other abilities it granted,

-the folloing Power construct to offset the
+the following Power construct to offset the

 Physical Limitation Disadvantage: |